ahmad-reda/data-science/Projects/02 - Bikeshare Analysis Project/readme.txt

+Note: he raw data is not available right now until I ask for permission to upload it.

 This project works on data of a bike share system provider to uncover bike share usage patters.
 Here we show the system usage of three US large cities: Chicago, New York City, and Washington, DC.